Azure/batch-shipyard/docs/98-contributing-recipes.md

 ### Create Generic Configuration Files
 Create a set of generic configuration files without specific links to credential names, aliases or other sensitive info.
-The credentials json file should not contain any pre-filled information except for a storage account endpoint.
+The credentials config file should not contain any pre-filled information except for a storage account endpoint.
 Please take a look at the pre-existing recipe sample config files to see an example.

+### Use YAML Syntax for Configuration Files
+Configuration files should use YAML syntax rather than JSON.

 ### Docker Image References
-If you are providing your own Docker image reference in the global configuration and jobs json files, then the Dockerfile must be publically accessible.
+If you are providing your own Docker image reference in the global configuration and jobs config files, then the Dockerfile must be publically accessible.
 The docker image can be hosted as an automated build on public Docker Hub which will automatically upload the Dockerfile to your repository, or you will need to explicitly provide a link in Docker Hub